No-Cash-7970/txnDuck/README.md

 ## :sparkles: Features

-- FUTURE: Support for multiple languages and locales
 - FUTURE: Specify custom algod node
 - FUTURE: Export to a signed or unsigned transaction file that is compatible with Algorand's `goal` tool